Brewers vs. Padres MLB Betting Odds, Trends & Prediction

 Brewers vs. Padres MLB Betting Trends

-The total has gone UNDER in 10 of San Diego’s last 13 games when playing at home against Milwaukee
+The total has gone OVER in 9 of San Diego’s last 12 games against Milwaukee

-Brewers are 11-2 SU in their last 13 games when playing as the favorite
+Brewers are 10-1 SU in their last 11 games played on a Friday when playing on the road

 Brewers vs. Padres MLB BETTING PREDICTION